-ATHLETICS: Point is a member of the National Association of Intercollegiate Athletics (NAIA) in the Appalachian Athletic Conference (AAC), and the National Christian College Athletic Association (NCCAA).
+ATHLETICS: Point is a member of the National Association of Intercollegiate Athletics (NAIA) in the Appalachian Athletic Conference (AAC), as well as the National Christian College Athletic Association (NCCAA).

 INTRAMURAL PROGRAM: The goal of the intramural program is to have every Point student involved in the life of the University community through a program of intramural activities.
-A wide variety of options are available and are designed for all student to participate, not just athletes.
+A wide variety of options are available and are designed for all students to participate, not just student-athletes.